poomport/poomport/README.md

 Student
 -------

 I am a student at KING MONGKUT'S UNIVERSITY OF TECHNOLOGY NORTH BANGKOK.
 I have experience interning in a QUEST EDTECH COMPANY LIMITED.
 I am fully committed and dedicated to my work.
 Currently still studying. with the intention of continuing to experiment and develop.
-Thank you for read. 🙏
+Thank you. 🙏

 * ✉️  You can contact me at [ratchapoomandpim21@gmail.com](mailto:ratchapoomandpim21@gmail.com)